 Third, depending on the value of the estate, certain estates may be exempt from probate or be entitled to summary administration.
 For example, estates worth $150,000 or less can be disposed of by affidavit.
 Transfer of California real property not exceeding $50,000 in value can also be disposed of by affidavit instead of full probate proceedings.

 Not sure whether or not you should you file for probate?
-Schorr Law has experience with resolving probate issues related to probate of real property, and can help you determine whether or not you should file for it.
-To see if you qualify for a free 30-minute consultation regarding your probate matter, please contact us by phone, email, or send us a message through our contact form.
+Schorr Law has experience with resolving probate issues related to probate of real property, and probate litigation attorney in Los Angeles can help you determine whether or not you should file for it.
+To see if you qualify for a free 30-minute consultation regarding your probate matter, please contact real estate lawyer in California by phone, email, or send us a message through our contact form.